cjus/hydra-aws-docker-article/README2.md

 ### Starting a game!

-To start a game we need to access the ALB with the route of our Hot Potato Service.
+To start a game, we need to access the ALB with the route of our Hot Potato Service.
 The game runs for about 15 seconds, so we have to wait a bit for a reply.
 The IDs listed in square brackets are the Hydra service instance IDs for the services which participated in the game.
 You might be wondering why we only see three here?
 The reason is that the game is time limited with built-in delays so you'd have to increase the game duration to see more nodes participating.
 Running the game a second time should reveal new nodes.

 ![](./swarm_hpp_startgame.png)